Choosing the right Pathway

 |Mostly C and D grades||Vocational||Mostly BTEC courses and possibly GCSE re-takes in English or Maths|

 Apart from your academic studies, you will also be asked to take part in tutorial activities and PSHE.
-Most students will also take general studies or another enrichment course and take part in volunteering through campus service.
+Most students will also take general studies or another enrichment course and take part in volunteering.
 This diagram gives some idea about how much time in the school day will be taken up by each activity.
 In addition, students will be expected to spend about 4-5 hours per subject on independent studies.